borgbackup/borg/docs/internals/data-structures.rst

 When reading a version 1 hints file, Borg 1.1.x will read all sparse segments to determine their sparsity.

-This process may take some time if a repository is kept in the append-only mode, which causes the number of sparse segments to grow.
-Repositories not in append-only mode have no sparse segments in 1.0.x, since compaction is unconditional.
+This process may take some time if a repository has been kept in append-only mode or ``borg compact`` has not been used for a longer time, which both has caused the number of sparse segments to grow.

 Compaction processes sparse segments from oldest to newest; sparse segments which don't contain enough deleted data to justify compaction are skipped.
 This